ccir-index/ccir-data/README.md

 ## Update Schedule

 Data is published daily by **17:00 UTC**.
 The production pipeline runs on Azure Databricks (ccir-workspace).
-GitHub Actions provides a backup publication path for CRI-H100.
+CSV export to this repository is automated via the Databricks export_snapshots notebook, which commits daily via the GitHub API.

 ---